Masthead

 ERIK KENNEDY

-Erik Kennedy is the author of the chapbook Twenty-Six Factitions (Cold Hub Press, 2017) and the full-length There’s No Place Like the Internet in Springtime (Victoria University Press, 2018), which was shortlisted for best book of poems at the 2019 Ockham New Zealand Book Awards.
-He is co-editing a book of climate change poetry from Aotearoa New Zealand and the Pacific forthcoming from Auckland University Press in 2021.
-His poems, stories, and criticism have recently been published in places like FENCE, Hobart, Maudlin House, Poetry, Poetry Ireland Review, the TLS, and Western Humanities Review.
-Originally from New Jersey, he lives in Christchurch, New Zealand.
+Erik Kennedy is the author of Another Beautiful Day Indoors (Te Herenga Waka University Press, 2022) and There’s No Place Like the Internet in Springtime (Victoria University Press, 2018), which was shortlisted for best book of poems at the 2019 Ockham New Zealand Book Awards.
+He co-edited No Other Place to Stand (Auckland University Press, 2022), a book of climate change poetry from Aotearoa New Zealand and the Pacific.
+His poems, stories, and criticism have been published in places like berlin lit, FENCE, Landfall, Los Angeles Review of Books, Poetry, Poetry Ireland Review, the TLS, and Western Humanities Review.
+He lives in Ōtautahi Christchurch.

 ERICA STRETTON

 Erica Stretton has a Master of Creative Writing (First Class Honours) from the University of Auckland.
 Her short fiction and poetry can be found at Headland, takahē, Mayhem, Flash Frontier, and others.
-She is a freelance editor and book reviewer.
+She is a freelance editor and book reviewer, and is currently working as editor for Kete Books.

 Graphics Designer